TeamHypersomnia/Hypersomnia/README.md

 ```
 call "C:\Program Files (x86)\Microsoft Visual Studio\Preview\Community\VC\Auxiliary\Build\vcvarsall.bat" x64
-# If you intent to develop the game, it is best to use "Debug" configuration for the fastest builds.
 set CONFIGURATION=Release
 cmake -G Ninja -DCMAKE_C_COMPILER=clang-cl -DCMAKE_CXX_COMPILER=clang-cl -DCMAKE_LINKER=lld-link -DARCHITECTURE="x64" -DCMAKE_BUILD_TYPE=%CONFIGURATION% -DGENERATE_DEBUG_INFORMATION=0 ..
 ninja
 ```

+Note: the path to vcvarsall in the first line may differ if you're using a version of Visual Studio that is not **Visual Studio 2017 Preview Community**.

+Note: your computer **might start lagging heavily** for the duration of the build as ``ninja`` will use all available cores for compilation.

+If you intend to develop the game, it is best to use "Debug" configuration for the fastest builds.

 If you want to somehow customize your build, e.g. disable certain game features, refer to the beginning of ```CMakeLists.txt``` to see which options you can pass to the ```cmake``` command.